gilkeidar/cytoscape-viewer-server/README.md

 # cytoscape-viewer
-A Tableau "extension" that allows Cytoscape networks integration
+A Tableau "extension" that allows Cytoscape networks integration.